stephensmitchell-forks/occt/dox/contribution/git_guide/git_guide.md

   Integration of contributions that have passed certification testing is made exclusively by the Bugmaster.
   Normally this is made by rebasing the contribution branch on the current master and squashing it into a single commit.
-This is made to have the master branch history plain and clean, following the general rule “one issue -- one commit”.
+This is made to have the master branch history plain and clean, following the general rule "one issue -- one commit".
   The description of the commit integrated to the master branch is taken from the Mantis issue (ID, 'Summary', followed by the information from 'Documentation' field if present).